3 Ways Artificial Intelligence Is Changing Medicine

-But AI isn’t just tackling of medical questions and care — it is also looking after patients and practitioners’ schedules.
-You may find that the next time you make an appointment for a procedure, an AI interface will remind you what aftercare protocol to follow when you get home and help you to schedule your follow up appointments accordingly.
+But AI isn’t just tackling medical questions and care — it is also looking after patients and practitioners’ schedules.
+You may find that the next time you make an appointment for a procedure, an AI interface will remind you what aftercare protocol to follow when you get home and help you to schedule your follow-up appointments accordingly.

 2. A New Kind of Surgical Assistant

 While artificial intelligence robots may not be ready to replace nurses and physician assistants, they are responsible for some basic tasks in the operating room.
 Dr. Miller, for one, uses a smart speaker to control the lighting and some machinery in his OR.

 Surgeons are using smart speakers to set timers and keep track of information while operating.
 During treatment, doctors can ask the smart speaker to access medical information about a patient, which may allow them to make decisions without having to ‘break’ their sterile scrub.
 AI technology has also been developed to allow providers to ask for recommendations about things like implant usage based on patient data, and, while the software has not been created specifically for cosmetic procedures, it’s likely only a matter of time.

 AI is also helping doctors provide more personalized care.
 Cleveland Clinic and IBM implemented a program that analyzes data from thousands of medical papers and other sources to create more efficient treatment plans for patients.
 There are also virtual nursing services that allow providers to digitally answer questions about minor concerns — without a phone call or in-office visits.